How Violation Points Can Lead to Suspension of a California CDL

 How driver’s license demerit points affect a California CDL

 Like many states, California uses a license demerit point system to keep track of unsafe drivers.
 These points have special application to commercial driver's licenses (CDLs) and commercial motor vehicles (CMVs).
-This article explains when points apply, how they are valued, and when they lead to penalties.
+This article explains when points apply, how they are valued, and when they lead to CDL suspension and other penalties.

-A driver subject to a point-related suspension can request a hearing prior to the suspension date.
+A driver subject to a point-related suspension can request a hearing before the suspension date.
 The hearing officer has the authority to reduce or modify the suspension period.
+As noted above, to receive the benefit of the more relaxed point suspension thresholds, the driver must request and appear for a DMV hearing.

 Get Professional Help